mxber2022/zkPass-zkHackKrakow/README.md

 ### zkGuard: Secure and Private Data Verification for LighterChain DEX

 Welcome to the zkGuard GitHub repository! zkGuard is a revolutionary protocol designed to enable users to verify their account balances, KYC (Know Your Customer) information, and trading data securely and privately, without the need to disclose any personal data.
-This repository contains all the necessary tools, documentation, and resources to seamlessly integrate zkGuard into the LighterChain decentralized exchange (DEX), offering users enhanced privacy and security features.
+This repository contains all the necessary tools, documentation, and resources to seamlessly integrate zkGuard into the https://lighter.xyz/ decentralized exchange (DEX), offering users enhanced privacy and security features.

 #### Features: